Are IBM Price Increases Creating Shock Waves In Your Budget?

 Pair that up with the growing business trend of moving away from the cloud and back to preexisting on-premises infrastructure – also known as “cloud repatriation” or “reverse cloud migration,” – and you see a trend on the horizon that cannot be ignored.
 Companies are putting more focus on making better use of what they have, in some part because they have fuller control over the pricing and operational circumstances of that software.

-First, keep in mind that in most cases, your costs might not need to go up, and you might be able to stay with the software you currently have.
-For Passport Advantage (PPA) products on open systems, a third-party software maintenance (TPSM) provider can provide effective IBM® software maintenance services that support and secure legacy systems, often at up to 50% less than the OEM’s going rate.
+First, keep in mind that in many cases, you may not need to accept a cost increase just to keep using the software you already own.
+For Passport Advantage (PPA) products on open systems, a third-party software maintenance (TPSM) provider can deliver effective IBM® support services that secure and sustain legacy systems—without forcing you into costly upgrades or vendor-driven price escalations.

-In other cases, the issue might not be the pending IBM cost increase as much as what might come next, including:
+In other cases, the issue may not be the immediate IBM cost increase as much as what comes next, including:

-All these problems can add layers of complication as your company considers its reaction to rising cloud and software maintenance costs.
+All these factors can complicate your decision-making as you weigh the impact of rising cloud and software maintenance costs.

-In the Gartner 2022 Market Guide to Independent Third-Party Support for IBM, Microsoft, Oracle and SAP Software, Gartner recommends reviewing your entitlements, contract terms, and other individualized factors six to nine months before a contract expires.
-By looping a TPSM into the process, you can often quickly circumvent IBM price increases and other vendor-friendly arrangements that impact your bottom line, innovation budget, and ability to plan your IT roadmap.
+In the Gartner 2022 Market Guide to Independent Third-Party Support for IBM, Microsoft, Oracle and SAP Software, Gartner recommends reviewing your entitlements, contract terms, and other factors six to nine months before a contract expires.
+Involving a TPSM provider early in this process helps enterprises sidestep vendor-driven pricing changes and regain budget predictability, while ensuring the long-term stability of mission-critical systems.

-When you’re dealing with such a small portion of the budget left to innovate and make progress, even the smallest savings add up – fast.
-If you’re unhappy with current IBM price increases or have concerns over where cloud and software pricing could take your company next, it might be time to explore a model that keeps your crucial software running its best, for as long as you want, without the financial uncertainty attached.
+If you’re dissatisfied with IBM price increases or worried about where cloud and software pricing could take your organisation next, it may be time to explore a model that keeps your crucial software running optimally, for as long as you need, without the financial uncertainty attached.

 Gain insight into industry-only news, access to webinars, tips and tricks, blog posts, podcasts, and guides, surrounding topics like cybersecurity, reducing software support and maintenance costs and much more, all delivered to your inbox each month.